-February 2, 2017 Ruling No. 2017-4484 Page 3 whether discrimination, retaliation, or discipline may have improperly influenced management's decision, or whether state policy may have been misapplied or unfairly applied.5 Counseling Memo In this case, the grievant appears to dispute the issuance of the Counseling Memo.
-While grievances that allege workplace harassment may qualify for a hearing, the grievance procedure generally limits grievances that qualify to those that involve "adverse employment actions."6 Thus, typically, the threshold question is whether the grievant has suffered an adverse employment action.
-An adverse employment action is defined as a "tangible employment action constitut[ing] a significant change in employment status, such as hiring, firing, failing to promote, reassignment with significantly different responsibilities, or a decision causing a significant change in benefits."7 Adverse employment actions include any agency actions that have an adverse effect on the terms, conditions, or benefits of one's employment.8 The management action challenged here-a Counseling Memo-is not equivalent to a Written Notice of formal discipline.
-EDR has long held that a written counseling does not generally constitute an adverse employment action because such an action, in and of itself, does not have a significant detrimental effect on the terms, conditions, or benefits of employment.9 The issuance of the Counseling Memorandum was not an adverse employment action and, therefore, the grievant's claims relating to his receipt of the Counseling Memo do not qualify for a hearing.10 While the Counseling Memo has not had an adverse impact on the grievant's employment, it could be used later to support an adverse employment action against the grievant.
+3 Id. § 2.2-3004(A); Grievance Procedure Manual §§ 4.1(b), (c).
+December 21, 2018 Ruling No. 2019-4819 Page 3 generally limits grievances that qualify to those that involve "adverse employment actions."
+Thus, typically, the threshold question is whether the grievant has suffered an adverse employment action.
+An adverse employment action is defined as a "tangible employment action constitut[ing] a significant change in employment status, such as hiring, firing, failing to promote, reassignment with significantly different responsibilities, or a decision causing a significant change in benefits."
+Adverse employment actions include any agency actions that have an adverse effect on the terms, conditions, or benefits of one's employment.6 The management action challenged here-a Counseling Memo-is not equivalent to a Written Notice of formal discipline.
+EEDR has long held that a written counseling does not generally constitute an adverse employment action because such an action, in and of itself, does not have a significant detrimental effect on the terms, conditions, or benefits of employment.
+The issuance of the Counseling Memorandum was not an adverse employment action and, therefore, the grievant's claims relating to her receipt of the Counseling Memo do not qualify for a hearing.
+8 While the Counseling Memo has not had an adverse impact on the grievant's employment, it could be used later to support an adverse employment action against the grievant.
 Should the Counseling Memo grieved in this instance later serve to support an adverse employment action against the grievant, such as a formal Written Notice or a "Below Contributor" annual performance rating, this ruling does not prevent the grievant from attempting to contest the merits of these allegations through a subsequent grievance challenging the related adverse employment action.
-Hostile Work Environment Fairly read, the grievant also alleges that his supervisor has engaged in harassment and/or fraternization that have created a hostile work environment.
-For a claim of workplace harassment 5 Id. § 2.2-3004(A); Grievance Procedure Manual §§ 4.1(b), (c).
+Hostile Work Environment Fairly read, the grievant also alleges that her supervisor has engaged in harassment and/or bullying that has created a hostile work environment.
+For a claim of workplace harassment to qualify for a hearing, the grievant must present evidence raising a sufficient question as to whether the conduct at issue was (1) unwelcome; (2) based on a protected status or prior protected activity; (3) sufficiently severe or pervasive so as to alter the conditions of employment and to create an abusive or hostile work environment; and (4) imputable on some factual basis to 4 See Grievance Procedure Manual § 4.1(b).